UndefinedLeap/UndefinedSite/blogs/BetterC.md

 Assertion failed: (x != NULL), function main, file main.c, line 5
 ```

-Of course, practically you can choose what to do when malloc fails, but it can still be very usefull for, say array's index out-of-bound check, or any place where program should stop where it would result in nasty bugs.
+Of course, you can choose what to do when malloc fails, but it can still be useful for, say, index out-of-bound checks or any other place where the program should stop.

 ### Return value of function

-One thing that we have observed is that sometimes students doesn't check return value of functions (especially of standard library).
-This check shouldn't be skipped, because the function can report failure by returning `NULL`, `-1` or some error enum.
-And when it not checked, then somewhere in your program you will miss this error and become annoyed and frustrated.
+One thing we observed is that sometimes students don't check what functions return (especially of the standard library).
+Functions can report failure by returning `NULL`, `-1` or some error enum.
+And when these functions remain unchecked, you will miss this error and become annoyed and frustrated.

 ### NULLing the pointer

-After freeing malloc pointer, it better to null it, so that pointer which might still point to valid address but have garbage value, don't get accesed.
-Otherwise it will introduce bug, which is hard to track down.
-Nulling it will give you seg fault on accessing or let `-fsanitize=undefined,address` flag help catch it.
+After freeing the malloc pointer, it is better to null it, so that pointer which might still point to a valid address but have a garbage value, doesn't get accessed.
+Otherwise, it will introduce a bug, which is hard to track down.
+Nulling it will give you seg fault on accessing or let the `-fsanitize=undefined,address` flag help catch it.

 ```c
 int main(void){